 When it comes to properly installing Swiss Krono laminate flooring, or any brand of laminate flooring for that matter, maintaining proper expansion gaps around the periphery of the floor is critical to its success.
 Why are expansion gaps necessary?
 The core of Swiss Krono laminate flooring is made from high-density fiberboard (HDF).
 While HDF is extremely strong and durable, like any wood it’s also porous — which means that environmental factors like subtle changes in heat and humidity will cause the planks to expand and contract.
 Because laminate flooring is a floating floor and should never be nailed or glued down to the subfloor, it must have the ability to expand and contract, unencumbered by such vertical obstructions as walls, doorways or cabinets that can become “pinch points” for the flooring.
 Without expansion gaps, you risk performance issues like buckling and squeaking of your laminate floor.
 Advice about expansion gaps from Flooring-Professionals.com An informative article about the importance of floating floors, Why Floating Floors Fail, on the Flooring-Professionals.com website features an excellent diagram (reproduced above) explaining an idea of what an expansion gap is.
 The article is written by Tim McAdoo, a certified installer, who shares his do’s and don’ts when it comes to installing floating floors.
 Using spacers to create a uniform expansion gap Spacers play an important role in the installation process and should be part of your installation toolkit.
 Check out the “How to Install a Laminate Floor” guide from Lowe’s Home Improvement and note the placement of spacers around the periphery of the floor next to the wall.
 These spacers maintain a...
 Read More

 Never install your new laminate floor as soon as the cartons arrive at your home.
-Any new laminate floor product, including Swiss Krono USA’s Designer Floor Planks, needs to sit in your house for at least 48 hours in the room it will be installed in order to acclimate or to become accustomed to a new climate or conditions.
+Any new laminate floor product, including Swiss Krono USA’s American Concepts, needs to sit in your house for at least 48 hours in the room it will be installed in order to acclimate or to become accustomed to a new climate or conditions.
 For example, if you live in the desert Southwest where it’s very dry and decided to take a vacation exploring the rain forest in Brazil, where’s it’s intensely humid, it might take you a few days to get used to — or get acclimated to — your new environment.
 Your new laminate flooring is no different.
 Its home environment (i.e. South Carolina, where American Concepts flooring is made) is likely to be quite different from where it will be installed (your home) in terms of humidity levels and temperature.
 And there are extremes the flooring can be exposed to during shipping and storage in a store or warehouse.
 Therefore, laminate flooring needs a little time to get acclimated in your home before being installed.
 Why does laminate flooring need to be acclimated?
 All laminate flooring has a fiberboard core.
 In the case of Swiss Krono USA and its American Concepts line, it’s a high-density fiberboard (HDF) core.
 All wood, including HDF, is porous on a microscopic level, even though it might look quite solid.
 These tiny openings allow air inside the core, carrying with it whatever humidity there may be.
-The more humid the air, the more likelihood that planks will swell; the less humid the air, the more likelihood the...
+The more humid the air, the more likelihood that planks will swell; the less humid the air, the more likelihood the planks...
 Read More